donetick/donetick/README.md

 Release binary included everything needed to be up and running, as even the frontend file served
 ### Using Docker run :
 1. pull the latest image using: `docker pull donetick/donetick`
-2. run the container `DT_ENV=selfhosted docker run -v /path/to/host/data:/usr/src/app/data -p 2021:2021 donetick/donetick`
+2. run the container and replace `/path/to/host/data` with where you want to place attach the volumne for the sqlite db `DT_ENV=selfhosted DT_SQLITE_PATH=/donetick-data/donetick.db docker run -v /path/to/host/data:/donetick-data -p 2021:2021 donetick/donetick`

 ### Using Docker Compose: